-The plan analyzes the water system within the retail service area for the existing and future projected capacity needs, system deficiencies, and recommended capital improvement projects.
+The plan analyzes the water system within the retail service area for the existing and future projected capacity needs, system deficiencies, and recommended capital improvement projects (City of Puyallup 2019).
 Water purveyors are required to develop and update a water system plan in conformance with WAC 246-290-100, Chapter 70A.100 RCW, and in accordance with DOH every 10 years to reflect the current conditions of the water system.